RAVING-Informatics/EHDN/README.md

 ### *4) Run case-control analysis*

-The `05_case-control-analysis.sh` script will run both locus and motif analysis on the multisample STR profile generated in step 3).
-The results of this analysis will be output to the `results/` subdirectory of the workspace directory.
-There will be two results per sample, `basename.case-control_locus.tsv` and `basename.case-control_motif.tsv` for locus and for motif, respectively.
+The `05_case-control-analysis.sh` script will locus analysis on the multisample STR profile generated in step 3).
+The results of this analysis will be output to the `results/` subdirectory of the workspace directory: `basename.case-control_locus.tsv`.

 Example command to execute this script: